WANdisco/wandisco-documentation-ldm/docs/manage-migrations.md

 ### Stop a migration

 When you start a migration, the "Start Migration" button will be replaced with a "Stop" button.
-Click it to stop the migration, suspending all current file transfer.
+Click it to stop the migration and suspend all current file transfer.

 ### Resume a migration

 When you stop a migration, the "Stop" button will be replaced with a "Resume" button.
-Click it to resume the migration.
-The migration will continue from where it left off.
+Click it to resume the migration, which will continue from where it left off.

 ## Manage migrations with the CLI